-White pozole (pozole blanco) is a traditional Mexican recipe that is prepared in some states of Western Mexico.
-This delicious soup has very ancient origins and is undoubtedly one of the most representative dishes from the country.
+White pozole (pozole blanco) is a traditional Mexican soup that is prepared in some states of Western Mexico.
+The recipe has ancient origins and is undoubtedly one of the most representative dishes from the country.

-Pozole -sometimes spelled posole-; is a Mexican traditional dish which its origin dates back to pre-Hispanic times.
+Pozole -sometimes spelled posole-; is a traditional Mexican dish whose origin dates back to pre-Hispanic times.
 At that time, the dish was mainly prepared in the Aztec ceremonies and was only consumed by the Emperor and the highest-ranking priests.

 This dish was as special and significant as it was gruesome; because in the preparation was used the flesh of sacrificed warriors in the rites of the Aztec culture.

-With the arrival of the Conquest in Mexico, the spaniards changed these practices and impose the natives to prepare their dish using other types of meat; such as pig and poultry, which are is the most common types of meat for white pozole to this day.
+With the arrival of the Conquest in Mexico, the Spaniards changed these practices and impose the natives to prepare this dish using other types of meat; such as pig and poultry, which are the most common types of meat for white pozole to this day.

 Traditionally, the corn (hominy) used to prepare pozole blanco is one called cacahuazintle.
 This type of corn is originally from Mexico and has a large white grain, perfect for this type of soup.